 And that’s it!
 You can do so confidentially between you and your attorney: we do not have to be involved.
 But we would also like to acknowledge your generosity, whether publicly or privately as you prefer.
-If you would like to discuss your plans with us, please contact Patrick Cross, the executive director, at (406) 697-4865 or [email protected].
+If you would like to discuss your plans, please contact us at (406) 445-3037 or [email protected].

 Other Types of Planned Gifts

 There are a variety of other types of planned gifts that are of great help to us and can also help you leave a lasting charitable legacy.
 These include Charitable Remainder Trusts, IRA Rollover gifts, and others.
 Gifts of stock are another good way to contribute to the ABWF.
 Please contact your financial planner to see if these types of gifts are right for you.
 In the right situation, planned gifts can help you save on your taxes, avoid capital gains tax on the sale of appreciated assets, and plan and save for the future.